 The TS area of a PCB, see EV 4.3.6, is considered as one component.
 Every input connected to the TS must be rated to the maximum TS voltage.

-- EV 4.1.3 All components must be rated for the maximum possible temperature that may occur during usage. - EV 4.1.4 Fans with >50 W power must not be connected to the TS.
+EV 4.1.3 All components must be rated for the maximum possible temperature that may occur during usage.

 EV 4.2 Tractive System Enclosures